davidjaenson/bootstrap-3-table-sortable/README.md

 A very simple table sorting plugin for bootstrap 3 (requires glyphicons and JQuery)

-To use simply include the script and add the table-sortable class to your table.
+To use simply include the script and add the table-sortable class to the tables you want to be sortable.

 If you wish to disable the sorting of certain columns add the data-table-sortable-disable attribute to that column's header cell (the th-tag).